rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Wallace, *The Emergent Multiverse* [^Wallace2012]
 -   Carroll's mad-dog Everettianism [^Carroll2019-2]
 -   *Something Deeply Hidden* [^Carroll2019]
+-   Everett's later influence on the theory of decoherence

+>   A way out of this dilemma [the measurement problem]
+>   within quantum mechanical concepts requires
+>   one of two possibilities: a modification of the Schr&ouml;dinger equation that
+>   explicitly describes a collapse (also called "spontaneous localization"),
+>   or an Everett type interpretation, in which all measurement outcomes are
+>   assumed to exist in one formal superposition, but to be *perceived*
+>   separately as a consequence of their dynamical autonomy resulting from
+>   decoherence.
+While this latter suggestion has been called "extravagant" (as it
+>   requires myriads of co-existing quasi-classical "worlds"), it is similar in prin-
+>   ciple to the conventional (though nontrivial) assumption, made tacitly in all
+>   classical descriptions of observation, that consciousness is *localized* in certain
+>   semi-stable and sufficiently complex *subsystems* (such as human brains or
+>   parts thereof) of a much larger external world.
+Occam's razor, often applied
+>   to the "other worlds", is a dangerous instrument: philosophers of the past
+>   used it to deny the existence of the interior of stars or of the back side of the
+>   moon, for example.
+So it appears worth mentioning at this point that
+>   environmental decoherence, derived by tracing out unobserved variables from a
+>   universal wave function, readily describes precisely the apparently observed
+>   "quantum jumps" or "collapse events" (as will be discussed in great detail in
+>   various parts of this book). [^Joos2003p22]

 [^Barrett2011]: @Barrett_2011_Everetts_pure_wave_mechanics_and_the_notion\.
 [^Barrett2012p171]: @Barrett_2012_The_Everett_Interpretation_of_Quantum_Mechanics\, p.
 171.